corinnpope/cp_site/about.markdown

 No matter what the role though, I've always been drawn to the writing parts of it.
 Especially technical writing and copy writing.

 Why writing?
 Clear writing is clear thinking.
-And showing clear thought means you know your stuff.
-It's a way of expressing empathy.

 When I'm not writing, I either have my nose stuck in a book, my hands in a pair of gardening gloves, or my feet in a pair of trail runners.
 <br/>